brewswain/interview_repo/1-Big O Notation/1_what_is_big_o.md

 - Simplify Big O Expressions
 - Define "time complexity" and "space complexity"
 - Evaluate the time and space complexity of different algorithms using Big O Notation
-- Describe what a logarith mis
+- Describe what a logarithm is

 ## The need for Big O Notation